Henry James Slack: Shelley letters

 Slack was admitted to the Middle Temple in 1850.
 In 1868 he was introduced to William Michael Rossetti, as a "legal gentleman", leading to some opaque dealings with a role in literary history.
 Slack lent to Rossetti some letters of Percy Bysshe Shelley, which had been part of a correspondence in his early life with Elizabeth Hitchener.
-The story Slack told about how the letters had come into his possession was that he had had them from H. Holste, solicitor and executor to Hitchener who died in 1822.
+The story Slack told about how the letters had come into his possession was that he had had them from H. Holste, solicitor and executor to Hitchener who died aged 38 in 1821.
 What Slack told Thomas James Wise, who saw the letters through Rossetti, was that Hitchener had gone abroad, and married an Austrian officer.
 Rossetti was interested in publishing poems occurring in the letters, in particular To Mary who Died.
 Wise, however, unauthorised, published the letters.
 The letters had been deposited with Slack, on conditions that are unclear.
 It is also unclear why they were deposited, given that Slack was not a lawyer; and he did not claim he owned them; he gave an indication of the owner as a lady living in Germany.

 The original letters passed from Slack's widow as a legacy to Charles Hargrove.
 From him they went to the British Museum in 1907, and so to the British Library.